Robot Learning with Crash Constraints: Introduction

-While BO has shown impressive results in learning from data on real robots, such as bipedal locomotion \cite{calandra2016bayesian,rai2018bayesian,yeganegi2019efficient,yuan2019bayesian}, quadrotor hovering \cite{berkenkamp2016safe} and manipulation \cite{marco2016automatic,englert2018learning,driess2017constrained}, not all issues have been solved yet.
+While BO has shown impressive results in learning from data on real robots, such as bipedal locomotion \cite{calandra2016bayesian,rai2018bayesian,yeganegi2019efficient,yuan2019bayesian}, quadrotor hovering \cite{berkenkamp2016safe}, and manipulation \cite{marco2016automatic,englert2018learning,driess2017constrained}, not all issues have been solved yet.
 For example, during the search, some controller parametrizations may yield unstable behavior (i.e., one of the robot states growing unboundedly).
 This can lead to the robot failing to accomplish the task, for instance, by falling down \cite{calandra2016bayesian,rai2018bayesian,antonova2016sample,yeganegi2019efficient}, or by having to emergency-stop it prematurely \cite{marco2016automatic,berkenkamp2016safe}.
-While failures must be completely avoided in safety-critical applications, herein we consider scenarios where failing is undesired but not catastrophic.
+While failures must be completely avoided in safety-critical applications \cite{berkenkamp2016safe}, herein we consider scenarios where failing is undesired but not catastrophic.
 In such scenarios, failures still provide a valuable source of information, yet, designing effective reward functions to account for failures is difficult.
 Indeed, failures are often handled by using heuristic user-defined fixed penalties to the reward.
 Such practice usually requires expert (or domain) knowledge \cite{yuan2019bayesian,marco2016automatic,englert2018learning,driess2017constrained,calandra2016bayesian,rai2018bayesian,antonova2016sample}.
 For example, quantifying the reward of a quadruped that falls down while learning to jump implies analyzing the state trajectories and calibrating a substantially different reward from that of successful jumps.
 This requires detailed knowledge about the platform and the task itself.

-Because expert knowledge is not always available (or impractical to expect it), we simply propose herein a reward function that is \emph{not defined} at failing parametrizations, i.e., those in which the robot fails to complete the task.
-In this paper, we refer to this as the problem of \emph{learning with crash constraints} (LCC): we obtain a reward value in case of successful execution, but in case of a failure we only know that we failed.
-We propose to address it using Bayesian optimization with unknown constraints (BOC).
+Because expert knowledge might not always be available (or impractical to expect it), we propose herein a reward function that is \emph{not defined} at failing parametrizations, i.e., those in which the robot fails to complete the task.
+In this paper, we refer to this as the problem of \emph{learning with crash constraints} (LCC): we obtain a reward value in case of successful execution, but in case of a failure we only know that the robot failed.
+We address it using Bayesian optimization with unknown constraints (BOC).

 In a nutshell, BOC extends BO by adding black-box constraint functions that are expensive-to-evaluate, modeled with GPs.
 Such framework avoids visiting areas where the constraints are violated, as these are revealed during the search, hence speeding up convergence to the constrained optimum \cite{griffiths2017constrained,snoek2013bayesian,gelbart2014bayesian,schonlau1998global}.